 - SQS to S3: Limitations of the Custom-Code Approach

-SQS frees the developers from the complexity and effort associated with developing, maintaining and operating a highly reliable queue layer.
+SQS frees the developers from the complexity and effort associated with developing, maintaining, and operating a highly reliable queue layer.
 It helps to send, receive and store messages between software systems.
 The standard size of messages is capped at 256 KBs.
 But with the extended AWS SDK, a message size of up to 2 GB is supported.
-Messages greater than 256KB of size will by default be using S3 as the internal storage.
+Messages greater than 256KB in size will by default be using S3 as the internal storage.
 One of the greatest advantages of using SQS instead of traditional queue systems like Kafka is that it allows virtually unlimited scaling without the customer having to worry about capacity planning or pre-provisioning.

-AWS offers a very flexible pricing plan for SQS based on the pay as you go model and it provides significant cost savings when compared to the always-on model.
+AWS offers a very flexible pricing plan for SQS based on the pay-as-you-go model and it provides significant cost savings when compared to the always-on model.

 Behind the scenes, SQS messages are stored in distributed SQS servers for redundancy.
 SQS offers two types of queues – A standard queue and a FIFO queue.
-Standard queue offers an at least once guarantee which means that occasionally duplicate messages might reach the receiver.
+Standard queue offers at least one guarantee which means that occasionally duplicate messages might reach the receiver.
 The FIFO queue is designed for applications where the order of the events and uniqueness of the messages is critical.
 It provides an exactly-once guarantee.

 AWS S3 is a completely managed object storage service that can be used for a variety of use cases like hosting data, backup and archiving, data warehousing, etc. Amazon handles all operation and maintenance activities related to scaling, provisioning, etc. and the customers only need to pay for the storage that they use.
-It offers fine-grained access controls to meet any kind of organizational and business compliance requirements through an easy to use management user interface.
+It offers fine-grained access controls to meet any kind of organizational and business compliance requirements through an easy-to-use management user interface.
 S3 also supports analytics through the use of AWS Athena and AWS Redshift Spectrum which enables users to execute SQL scripts on the stored data.
 S3 data is encrypted by default at rest.

-S3 achieves state of the art availability by storing the data across distributed servers.
+S3 achieves state-of-the-art availability by storing the data across distributed servers.
 A caveat to this approach is that there is normally a propagation delay and S3 only guarantees eventual consistency.
 That said, the writes are atomic; which means at any point, the API will return either the old data or new data and never a corrupted response.
 Conceptually S3 is organized as buckets and objects.